-- How frequently will updates happen in Confluence Cloud?
+- How frequently will updates happen in cloud?

 - Will I be notified before updates are released in Confluence Cloud?

-- How do I pick my site name (URL) for my Confluence Cloud site?
+- How do I pick my URL for my cloud site?

 - How do I manage users in Confluence Cloud?

-- Is there a storage limit in Confluence Cloud?
+- Is there a storage limit in cloud?

 - How do I plan my migration?

 - How long does migration take?